-Biking – The McPhee/House Creek Bike Route follows the House Creek drainage on paved and gravel roads.
+Biking: The McPhee/House Creek Bike Route follows the House Creek drainage on paved and gravel roads.

-Boating – Open to motor boats, as a a variety of water sports in the larger part of the lake.
+Boating: Open to motorboats as well as a variety of water sports in the larger part of the lake.
 Enjoy scenic boating to the lake’s narrow branches.
 Docs Marina, open from April through October, provides boats, supplies, fishing tackles and rods, depth finders, and BBQ grills.
 Meal service begins at 11 am and it’s closed Mondays and Tuesdays.

 Phone: 877-444-6777 (camping reservations)